Traffic Abstracts & Traffic Court Reports

 HRS Section 287-3 requires that Traffic Violations Bureau abstracts contain “all alleged moving violations.”
 In addition, for state sanctioning purposes, Hawai`i courts must retain at least ten years of information about certain moving violations.

-Federal commercial driver’s license regulations require that the State be able to report information about drivers from the time the federal law became effective in the mid 1990s.
-See Federal commercial driver’s license regulations require that the State be able to report information about drivers from the time the federal law became effective in the mid 1990s.
-49 U.S.C.
+Federal commercial driver’s license regulations require that the State be able to report information about drivers from the time the federal law became effective in the mid-1990s.
+See 49 U.S.C.
 31301 et seq.
 Some of the reportable information must be kept for 55 years.

 MAUI – Second Circuit

 Keahuolū Courthouse – Kona [ map coming soon ]